primasio/primas-api-doc/getting-started.md

     		sub_account_id: "<sub_account_id>",

     		// If the sub account is not registered separated before,
-    		// provide the name here can it will be created automatically.
+    		// provide the name here and it will be created automatically.
     		// sub_account_name: "<sub_account_name>"
     	},
     	abstract: "<article abstract>",